jharsono/baby-activity-log/README.md

-# Baby Tracker for Raspberry Pi
+# Baby Activity Logger for Raspberry Pi
 ## Description
 This python app integrates with Google Calendar to add a calendar event for when your baby eats or sleeps.